NotAEaglerKid/Resent-web/README.md

-# Note: I am no longer updating the files in this repository.
-I do not have the time nor patience to update this repo every single update.
-Newest versions are in the [discord](https://discord.gg/CwU8pnbRMz).
+# resent client minus the texture packs so i can download it on my pc

 ## Resent

-Resent is the best eaglercraft pvp client.
-With a wide variety of both mods and texture packs, this client will become your new main in no time.
+Resent is the best (only) eaglercraft pvp client.
+(UwUClient is better fr) With a wide variety of both mods and texture packs, this client will become your new main (HA!
+NO!) in no time.
 Resent updates **extremely** often.
 Join the discord to see all the updates.
 It supports eaglercraft 1.8 & 1.5.

 ## Contributors